Final Fantasy Brave Exvius: Gameplay

-Brave Exvius is designed as a turn-based role-playing game, combining elements from the Final Fantasy series with those of previous Alim game, Brave Frontier.
+Brave Exvius was designed as a turn-based role-playing game, combining elements from the Final Fantasy series with those of previous Alim game, Brave Frontier.
 Similar to Brave Frontier, the battle system consists of a simplified interface where players can command their characters to attack by touching the character's corresponding attack button, and special attacks or items can be used by swiping the button and choosing the desired command.

-The game also uses elements from the Final Fantasy series such as magic spells, character-specific limit breaks, and the summoning of creatures (known as 'Espers').
+The game also used elements from the Final Fantasy franchise, such as magic spells, character-specific limit breaks, and the summoning of creatures (known as 'Espers').

-Characters are presented in a pixel art style.
-As part of the game's gacha system, players can summon characters from past Final Fantasy and Brave Frontier titles.
-The rarity of summons range from 1 to 5 stars, with 5 star summons (only 5 star base) able to be upgraded to 6 and 7 stars.
-Players can then use those characters to build custom parties of five units.
-They can also recruit an additional sixth unit from other players.
-Through collaboration events, players have also been able to summon characters from other Square Enix titles such as Tomb Raider, Kingdom Hearts and Secret of Mana as well as multiple forms of Ariana Grande and Katy Perry.

-Players advance through a series of stages until they encounter and defeat the end boss, during which time they gain experience points, crafting materials and money.
+Characters were presented in a pixel art style.
+As part of the game's gacha system, players summoned characters from past Final Fantasy and Brave Frontier titles.
+The rarity of summoning has ranged from 1 to 5 stars, with five-star summons (only inside the base) to be upgraded between 6 and 7 stars.
+Players then used those characters to build custom parties of the five units.
+They also recruited an additional 6th unit from other players.
+Through collaboration events, players had also been able to summon characters from other Square Enix titles such as Tomb Raider, Kingdom Hearts and Secret of Mana as well as multiple forms of Ariana Grande and Katy Perry.
+Players advanced through a series of stages until they encountered and defeated the final boss, during which they gained experience points, crafting materials and money.

-The game also features 'exploration' stages (a new addition compared to Brave Frontier), during which players are able to freely explore towns and other areas in a classic RPG style via touch control, interacting with characters, visiting shops, obtaining quests, looking for resources and fighting enemies in random encounters (during which, the interface is the same as regular battle stages).
-Hidden within some exploration areas is the character known as the 'Fat Chocobo', who sells rare, exclusive items in exchange for a specific resource, known as 'star quartz'.
+The game also featured 'exploration' stages (a new addition compared to Brave Frontier), during which players were able to freely explore towns and other areas in a classic RPG style via touch controls, interacting with characters, visiting shops, obtaining quests, looking for resources and fighting enemies in random encounters (during which, the interface remained the same as regular battle stages).
+Hidden objects from exploration areas was the character known as the 'Fat Chocobo', who sold rare, exclusive items in exchange for a specific resource, known as 'Star Quartz'.

-An arena mode is also available, allowing players to compete against the teams of other players.

-The game also features various limited time events, whereby new stages and exploration areas are available for a limited duration.
+An arena mode was also available; allowed players to compete against the teams of other players.
+The game also featured various limited-time story events, where-by new stages and exploration areas are available for a limited duration.

-Energy is a resource which players require in order to begin most stages.
-It re-charges in real-time, even when the game is closed.
-New players begin the game with a maximum energy level of 10, but gain more capacity as they complete stages and increase their 'player rank'.
+Energy was a resource which players required to begin most stages.
+It re-charged themselves from real-time, even when the game was closed, or in the context of ‘sleep-mode’.
+New players began the game with a maximum energy level of 10, but gained more capacity as they completed stages and increase their 'player rank'.